MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/set-up-your-development-environment.md

 # Set up your development environment

-Follow these instructions to set up your development environment so you can start creating apps for Windows 10.
+Follow these instructions to set up your development environment so you can start creating apps for Windows 11 and Windows 10.

 ## System requirements